Equivariant algebraic K-theory of G-rings: Abstract

 \section{Abstract}

 A group action on the input ring or category induces an action on the algebraic $K$-theory spectrum.
 However, a shortcoming of this naive approach to equivariant algebraic $K$-theory is, for example, that the map of spectra with $G$-action induced by a $G$-map of $G$-rings is not equivariant.
 We define a version of equivariant algebraic $K$-theory which encodes a group action on the input in a functorial way to produce a \emph{genuine} algebraic $K$-theory $G$-spectrum for a finite group $G$.
 The main technical work lies in studying coherent actions on the input category.
 A payoff of our approach is that it builds a unifying framework for equivariant topological $K$-theory, Atiyah's Real $K$-theory, and existing statements about algebraic $K$-theory spectra with $G$-action.
 We recover the map from the Quillen-Lichtenbaum conjecture and the representational assembly map studied by Carlsson and interpret them from the perspective of equivariant stable homotopy theory.
-We also give a definition of an equivariant version of Waldhausen's $A$-theory of a $G$-space.